Console Application Runner Classes

 The classes enable the console application's standard input, standard output and standard error to be redirected to and from files or pipes.
 They can also timeslice the running of the console application to enable the calling application to continue processing and to enable redirected piped output to be processed.

 The classes come with numerous demo programs that illustrate how to use the them.
-Each demo is related to an example documented in the Examples section of the project Wiki.
+Each demo is related to an example documented in the Examples section of the project documentation.
 There is a VCL version of each demo and a few demos also have FireMonkey 2 versions as well.

 Some of the demos use classes from the I/O Utility Classes project, so you will need to download that project to compile all the demos.